ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Laurie is CTO at npm Inc.

 You can find him on Twitter using the handle [@seldo](https://twitter.com/seldo).

+The presentation he gave can be found a [slides.com/seldo/jsconf-budapest](http://slides.com/seldo/jsconf-budapest).

 <blockquote class="clear"><p>
 npm is six years old, but 80% of npm users turned up in the last year.